 How Does the Experiment Work?

 The orange with the peel floats because the peel is porous and filled with tiny air pockets.
-These pockets of air make the orange to be less dense than water and cause it to float.
-On the other hand, when you remove the peel from the orange, you are in fact making it lighter, but you are also removing those tiny air pockets.
-Therefore, the orange without the peel is more dense than water and it sinks.
+These pockets of air help increase the buoyancy of the orange.
+This increase in buoyancy helps the orange become less dense than the water, so the orange will float in the water.
+Think of the pockets of air in the orange peel are like tiny floatation devices for the orange.
+On the other hand, when you remove the peel from the orange, you are in fact making it lighter, but you are also removing those tiny air pocket floatation devices.
+Therefore, the orange without the peel is denser than water and it sinks.

 If you liked this experiment, check out these other experiment dealing with density:

 - Rainbow in a Jar – Create a Rainbow by using liquids of different densities

 - How Different Liquids Impact Magnets – Density also impacts magnetic force

 - Mixing Oil & Water – Will the two liquids mix together?
 Only if you add a third ingredient into the mix

 - The Floating Egg – Eggs naturally sink in water, but we made them float